Background

 The child fulfills another important narcissistic function, the provision of narcissistic supply.

-There is no denying they imply the imaginary immortality in having a child, and you have a child as if you're going to live forever.
+There is no denying the implied imaginary immortality in having a child, and you have a child as if you're going to live forever.

 The early natural dependency of the child on his or her caregivers, on the parents, serves to assuage their fear of abandonment and loss.